FRIED RICE

 I have a mushroom story.
 Doesn’t everyone?
 When I was getting ready to leave for law school, my nurse friends threw me a surprise party, complete with a stripper dressed like a cop and lots of sex toys.
 Because everyone associates lawyers with sex, right?
 I gave away most of the sex-related toys, but hung on to this little wind-up pecker because it was just so hilarious and stupid:

 I kept the little pecker in a small covered basket on my coffee table.
 Isn’t that where everyone keeps their wind-up pecker?
-Anyway, my landlord’s little girl used to like to hang out with me every once in a while, and on one visit she reached for the basket, but before she could open it, I grabbed it from her.
+My landlord’s little girl used to like to hang out with me every once in a while, and on one visit she reached for the basket, but before she could open it, I grabbed it from her.
 This, of course, heightened her curiosity about the contents of the basket, and every time she came by she made a beeline for the basket.
 She finally got to it before me one day, and when she opened it she gasped, “Ewww — it’s an ugly mushroom!”
 Yes, indeed — an ugly mushroom.

 Speaking of mushrooms, I recently bought some fresh morel mushrooms, a first for me.
 Talk about an ugly mushroom!